Downwards movement was expected as most likely, which is what happened.

 BULL ELLIOTT WAVE COUNT

 Primary wave 4 may be longer lasting than primary wave 2 as these types of sideways corrective structures tend to be more time consuming than zigzags.
 Primary wave 4 may complete in a total Fibonacci 21 weeks.
-Primary wave 4 is in its 18th week, but it may not exhibit a Fibonacci duration because the S&P does not reliably do this.
+Primary wave 4 has started its 18th week, but it may not exhibit a Fibonacci duration because the S&P does not reliably do this.
 Time estimates may only be taken as a very rough guide.

 Within primary wave 4, it may be that intermediate waves (A) and (B) are both complete as three wave structures indicating a flat may be unfolding.
 Intermediate wave (C) down must be a five wave structure; it looks like it is unfolding as an impulse.
 For now I will leave this degree as is, but depending on where intermediate wave (C) ends I may move it back down one degree.
 It is also possible that only minor wave A may be unfolding as a flat correction.